Finite model of an electric charge: Finiteness of field-energy

 The non-invertible phase at $R\leq Q$, on the other hand, has no electrostatic energy in the sense above.
 This fact is reflected by the fact that the Hamiltonian density (\ref{H}) vanishes as the lapse $N$ goes to zero (smoothly) with $q_{ab}$ and $E^a$ being finite, as is the case here.
 Thus, the degenerate phase with a vanishing lapse does not contribute to the self-energy in this limiting sense.

 To emphasize, our geometric model of an electric charge exhibits a finite self-energy at the classical level.
 This is in contrast to standard electrostatics where an infinite amount of energy is needed to assemble a finite charge within a point.
-This divergence is precisely what gets reflected in the Hamiltonian evaluated for a (extremal) Reissner-Nordstrom geometry defining the whole spacetime $0<R<\infty$: $H=2\pi \left[\frac{Q^2}{R}\right]_{\infty}^{0}\rightarrow \infty$.
+This divergence is precisely what gets reflected in the Hamiltonian evaluated for a (extremal) Reissner-Nordstr\"{o}m geometry defining the whole spacetime $0<R<\infty$: $H=2\pi \left[\frac{Q^2}{R}\right]_{\infty}^{0}\rightarrow \infty$.